 The GFO approach of time is inspired by Brentano's ideas [11] on continuum, space and time.
-Following this approach, chronoids are not defined as sets of points, but as entities sui generis.11 Every chronoid has exactly two extremal and infinitely many inner time boundaries which are equivalently called time-points.
+Following this approach, chronoids are not defined as sets of points, but as entities sui generis.11 Every chronoid has exactly two extremal and infinitely many inner time boundaries which are equivalently called timepoints.
 Time boundaries depend on chronoids (i.e., they have no independent existence) and can coincide.
 Starting with chronoids, we introduce the notion of time region as the mereological sum of chronoids, i.e., time regions consist of non-connected intervals of time.
-Time entities, i.e., time-regions and time-points, share certain formal relations, in particular the part-of relation between chronoids and time regions, the relation of being an extremal time-boundary of a chronoid, and the relation of coincidence between two time-boundaries.
+Time entities, i.e., time-regions and timepoints, share certain formal relations, in particular the part-of relation between chronoids and between time regions, denoted by tpart(x, y), the relation of being an extremal time-boundary of a chronoid, denoted by the relations lb(x, y) (x is left-boundary of y), rb(x, y) (x is right boundary of y, and the relation of coincidence between two time-boundaries, denoted by tcoinc(x, y).